 Reach Social Media Today's community of marketing and communications professionals in an editor-approved context with a native advertising package.

-Shell Robshaw-Bryan is a marketing consultant and professional blogger who works for the Cheshire based digital agency Surefire Media, where she specialises in organic search, content strategy and social media engagement.
-Shell has extensive experience in consumer retail brand marketing, web design, SEO and content writing and ran her own web design and SEO business for a number of years.
+Shell Robshaw-Bryan is a marketing consultant who works for the Cheshire based digital agency Surefire Media, where she specialises in organic search, content strategy and social media engagement.
+Shell has extensive experience in consumer retail brand marketing, SEO, blogging and content strategy.

-As well as writing for her own Uber Marketing blog and for her clients blogs, Shell is also a keen snowboarder, whose other hobbies include travel, music and photography.
+As well as writing for her own blogs Camping With Style and Uber Marketing Shell also writes content for a wide number of client blogs.
+Shell is also a keen snowboarder, whose other hobbies include travel, camping, music and photography.

 I think the important thing that businesses should learn from this research, is that a marketer is not necessarily a social media expert and vice versa.
 Whilst social media is a tool available to marketers, this does not automatically mean they are best placed to advise on the day to day management or analysis of social media activities.